Suitters/termpysui/docs/tpysui.rst

 This will add a group: ``sui_grpc_config`` with standard Mysten gRPC profiles (URLS).

+If there are other groups that have identities, a popup will ask if you want to copy identities from one of them.
 You will need to add Identities for addresses/keys.

 Add GraphQL Group
 ^^^^^^^^^^^^^^^^^